U.S. Stocks Drop on Coronavirus's Economic Impact

 "In the grand scheme of things, we kind of read them as the calm before the storm," Ms. Mihr said.
 "We don't think we have seen the worst yet."

-Sprint gained 6.6% after the wireless carrier and T-Mobile US agreed on new terms for their merger.
+Sprint gained about 5% after the wireless carrier and T-Mobile US agreed on new terms for their merger.

 Amrith Ramkumar contributed to this article.